 I can’t take credit for any of these voices–they’ve come from mentors.
 Some mentors work with me monthly, and others don’t even know they’ve mentored me because they’ve shared their wisdom in workshops, lectures, and the like.
 Still, these voices are always with me as I’m writing something new.
 I hope that some day, my voice will be a companion for another writer.

 Once you begin to create a fictional world, it begins to come alive in your mind.
 This is good, of course, but there are things that occur that I never believed possible until it happened to me.
-The character begin talking.
+The characters begin talking.
 “Let me tell you a secret.
 This is why I act this way.”
 “What are you doing?!
 I would never say that!”
 And then characters talk among themselves, giving me context that doesn’t even make it into the book I’m writing.
 Still, it helps.
 My characters keep my company and make sure I stay true to who they are.

 I’ve talked about readers before too.
 I’m always thinking about an audience for any given thing I’m writing or saying.
 How would this reader react to my paragraph?
 What would this reader be thinking?
 How can I reach this reader?
 So, these readers live in my mind, playing devil’s advocate to all my rhetoric, challenging me to be prepared for any decision I make in writing—whether it is a platitude or a punctuation mark.